processing/processing-pi-website/content/tutorial/project-synth/index.md

 }
 ```

-If we used a pull-down resistor, the button would need to be connected to +3.3V instead of the ground, and the Processing sketch would be as follows:
+If we used a pull-down resistor, the button would need to be connected to +3.3V instead of one of the ground pins, and the Processing sketch would be as follows:

 ```processing
 // Example using a built-in pull-down resistor on a Raspberry Pi GPIO pin